“Nothing is so difficult as not deceiving oneself.” -Ludwig Wittgenstein

 As human beings, self-esteem is incredibly important to us, underlying our moods, our beliefs, and our behaviors; so, it makes sense for us to attempt to sustain it through any means.
 However, this maintenance becomes detrimental when one begins to deny their flawed behavior.
 For those individuals, relationships take a back seat to self-esteem, and rather than feeling good about working on increasing their pro-social behaviors, they’re devastated by criticism, perceiving each bit of it as defining their core selves; this feature is more prevalent than not.

 Character is founded on honesty, humility, agreeableness, helpfulness, assertiveness, courage, resilience, and regret.
 Character is perpetually the goal and seldom a destination.
 To have character, one has to be able to look deep within one’s soul and acknowledge profound regret: regret for the intentional sorrow one’s caused others, regret for the unintended anguish arising from thoughtless deeds, and regret for pushing others away when they so desperately needed help.
 Regret is often torturous but, nonetheless, a necessary catalyst for change; as, without it remains only a shell of a human being, driven by pure impulse and self-centeredness.
 Regret arrives with introspection, which Jung warned would not come easily.
-As I’ve said many times before, self-esteem is bullshit; and, rather than excessively feeling good about our achievements and place in the world, we should begin to feel good about our capacity for self-reflection and our willingness to tolerate feelings of shame and embarrassment, in our quests to become better people.
+As I’ve noted many times before, self-esteem is bullshit; and, rather than feeling excessively good about our achievements and place in the world, we ought to learn how to take pride in our capacity for self-reflection and our willingness to tolerate its attendant sense of shame, in a genuine quest to become better than we are.